Advanced Enumerations (compatible with Python's stdlib Enum), NamedTuples, and NamedConstants

 An Enum is a set of symbolic names (members) bound to unique, constant values.
 Within an enumeration, the members can be compared by identity, and the enumeration itself can be iterated over.
-If using Python 3 there is built-in support for unique values, multiple values, auto-numbering, and suspension of aliasing (members with the same value are not identical), plus the ability to have values automatically bound to attributes.
+Support exists for unique values, multiple values, auto-numbering, and suspension of aliasing (members with the same value are not identical), plus the ability to have values automatically bound to attributes.

 A NamedTuple is a class-based, fixed-length tuple with a name for each possible position accessible using attribute-access notation as well as the standard index notation.

-A NamedConstant is a class whose members cannot be rebound; it lacks all other Enum capabilities, however; consequently, it can have duplicate values.
+A NamedConstant is a class whose members cannot be rebound; it lacks all other Enum capabilities, however.

 Utility functions include: